jscorre1a/awx_ansible_install/README.md

 * awx_setup
-  * This will use docker, and will configure nginx after the installation and configuration of:
+  * This will use docker, and will configure nginx after the installation.
+  * In this role we install:
     * minikube
     * all pods needed for AWX
-    * configuration of the firewall
+    * and configure the firewall

-Detailed information inside each tasks main.yml.
+Detailed information is inside each tasks/main.yml.

-Please note this is a development version of AWX.
+Please note that this is a development version of AWX.
 So...
 Things may break in the future.

 After completion, you may go to the IP of your machine in the web browser, and login as:
 - admin